What happens at work when you’re presented with a new idea?

-What a leader says and does when someone comes to them with an idea can either spur innovation — or stifle it.
-In fact, studies show that 20-67% of the variance on the climate for creativity in organizations is directly attributed to the behavior of the leader.
+What a leader says and does when someone comes to them with an idea can either spur innovation or stifle it.
+In fact, studies show that up to 67% of the climate for creativity in organizations is directly attributed to the behavior of the leader.

-Caution, skepticism, judging and dismissal may be understandable — and typical — responses to ideas that are new.
+Caution, skepticism, judging, and dismissal may be understandable — and typical — responses to new ideas.
 Yet those responses kill innovation.

 People who are good at making things happen are curious.
 Curiosity fuels the acquisition of new information and is the source of creativity and innovation.